ianlintner/simplesaml_php_redis_store/README.md

                 return new SimpleSAML_Metadata_MetaDataStorageHandlerRedisCache($sourceConfig);
 ```

+You are modifying the source at this point so I reccommend you symlink this file, but if you perform version upgrades there really isn't an automatic upgrade path.
+Possibly patch file bash/git shennanigans with a build server could solve it.
+But since the composer updates core changes are not as painful.

 This is provided as is and is a proof of concept for you to modify as needed.
 License Matches SimpleSamlPHP GPL v2.1